 |PNG, WebP, JPEG, BMP, GIF (with still images)

 As aforementioned, we are not able to directly transfer and use Spotify music on those platforms not supported by Spotify.
-It is because that Spotify uses restricted decryption technology to protect its music tracks.
+It is because Spotify uses restricted decryption technology to protect its music tracks.
 This prevents you from playing music in other places even though you’ve downloaded music to your device with a Premium subscription.

 In this case, there’s only one way to add music from Spotify to video, you have to remove DRM from Spotify and convert Spotify music to Splice supported audio formats.
 To complete this special task, we’d recommend a third-party tool to you, that is, Tunelf Spotibeat Music Converter – a professional audio converting tool.

-Tunelf Spotibeat Music Converter is an audio solution to help all Spotify users.
+Tunelf Spotify Music Converter is an audio solution to help all Spotify users.
 With the feature of download and conversion from Tunelf, you can save your favorite songs from Spotify into six common audio formats including MP3 and AAC.
 It keeps 100% audio quality and ID3 tags after conversion, so you don’t need to worry about the output quality.

-Key Features of Tunelf Spotibeat Music Converter
+Key Features of Tunelf Spotify Music Converter

-- Download Spotify playlists, songs, albums with free accounts easily
+- Download Spotify playlists, songs, and albums with free accounts easily

 - Convert Spotify music to MP3, WAV, FLAC, and other audio formats

-- Keep Spotify music tracks with the lossless audio quality and ID3 tags
+- Keep Spotify music tracks with lossless audio quality and ID3 tags

-- Remove ads and DRM protection from Spotify music at 5× faster speed
+- Remove ads and DRM protection from Spotify music at a 5× faster speed

 Step 1 Select your preferred songs from Spotify